 Suitable for groups of between 12 and 30 delegates to encourage community of practice and offer value for money.

-3, 4 or 5-day courses planned with several weeks between course days to allow time for implementation within the setting.
-Offered as full or half days.
+5-day course planned with several weeks between course days to allow time for implementation within the setting.

 Course Content is structured around a series of modules focusing on the different domains of oral language development – communication, vocabulary, grammar & narrative and rich contexts for promoting these domains including books and reading, play and investigation, exploration and problem-solving.